TheRealPear/Nitro/README.md

 You may also find a [pre-built `.jar` here](https://github.com/TBG1000/Nitro/actions/workflows/main.yml).

 ## Installing
 When creating the bot that will be linked to Nitro's plugin `.jar`, be sure to toggle on the "Server Members Intent" (`GUILD_MEMBERS`) option.
 If this setting is left off, the bot will not be able to properly function.
 It will fail to remove privileges from users that were previously Nitro Boosters but have since stopped boosting the server.
+In addition, the (`applications.commands`) scope is required for the slash commands to function.

 1. Drop the plugin's `.jar` in your server's `plugins` folder.
 2. Restart the server to automatically generate the bot's required files (`config.yml`).